Predictions for Small Business Technology from Xero Third Party Application partners

-Technology continues to revolutionise small business, and to help make sense of the fast changing landscape, we hear from Xero’s Third Party Application (Apps) Partners who are also leaders in the small business technology industry on what they think lies ahead.
+Technology continues to revolutionize small businesses and to help make sense of the fast-changing landscape, we hear from Xero’s Third-Party Application (Apps) Partners who are also leaders in the small business technology industry on what they think lies ahead.

 Branding and Marketing